 Preheating for added food safety (optional):

 If pre-heating (see note below), do this before dehydrating.
+Pre-heating is an optional step to ensure your meat hits the right temperature while it’s still wet, before the main dehydration process begins.
 You can do this after rubbing and resting, or immediately after rubbing if you don’t want to rest and infuse.
 Or just jump straight in if you’re not using an optional rub.

 Dehydrating the prepared beef:

 - Once your beef is ready to dehydrate, arrange the prepared pieces onto the dehydrator tray.
 Maximise the layout of the pieces for volume and efficiency, but allow space for good air circulation through the racks for efficient and consistent dehydration.